Description

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Compared with the benchmark AGG (4.9%) in the period of the last 5 years, the downside deviation of 6.4% of BUG Permanent Portfolio Strategy is higher, thus worse.
+• Compared with the benchmark AGG (4.9%) in the period of the last 5 years, the downside risk of 6.4% of BUG Permanent Portfolio Strategy is greater, thus worse.

-• Looking at downside risk in of 4.5% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to AGG (4.9%).
+• Looking at downside volatility in of 4.5% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to AGG (4.9%).

 Sharpe: